 IU Field School in Archaeology

-In the summer of 2025, the anthropology department will be offering a 6-week archaeological field school.
-The primary goal of this field school is to train students in archaeological field methods by having them participate in active, ongoing field research programs in the Southwest.
-Archaeological field training is essential for any student who hopes to gain professional employment in archaeology.
-But, our field school isn't just for future professionals--it's also a wonderful opportunity for anyone who wants to learn more about the archaeology of this region by participating in a real dig!
+In the summer of 2026, the Anthropology Department, in collaboration with Western New Mexico University, will offer a six-week archaeological field school.
+The primary goal of this program is to train students in archaeological field methods by involving them in active, ongoing research projects in the Southwest.
+Archaeological field training is essential for students aspiring to professional careers in archaeology.
+However, our field school isn’t just for future professionals—it’s also a fantastic opportunity for anyone interested in learning more about the region’s archaeology through hands-on participation in a real excavation!

 What: Students will receive 6 weeks of training in archaeological field methods, including limited survey, manual and digital mapping, excavation, feature documentation, artifact processing, and artifact analysis.
-We will stay at Beaverhead Work Center (basecamp) for 6 weeks, so participants must be prepared for camping and for rigorous outdoor activity including walking, climbing, carrying equipment, and digging.
+Participants must be prepared for camping and for rigorous outdoor activity including walking, climbing, carrying equipment, and digging.
 If conditions allow, we will also take several short field trips to local sites relevant to both projects.

 Course Options: The field school is an intensive 6-week field-based course, for which all students will earn 6 credit hours.
 Students can apply for admission to the field school through one of the following course options: